RasaHQ/rasa/saras/e2e/data/step1_get_started_e2e.md

 <U> yes please
     <B> What kind of entities do you want to extract?
 <U> Some custom entity
     <B> For custom entities like that, I would suggest using the [CRFEntityExtractor](https://rasa.com/docs/rasa/nlu/components/#crfentityextractor) component.
 Read more about how to annotate entities in your data [here](https://rasa.com/docs/nlu/dataformat/).
-Is there anything else I can help you with?
+    <B> Is there anything else I can help you with?
 ## not new to rasa + nlu + entity + duckling info
 <U> get started
     <B> To determine how I can help you best, I'm going to ask you a few questions.
 Let's go.
 Are you new to Rasa?
 <U> no
     - slot{"onboarding": true}
-    <B> Ok, which product would you like to know more about?
-Rasa Open Source or Rasa X?
+    <B> Would you like to know more about Rasa Open Source or Rasa X?
 <U> How do I get started about [NLU](product)
     <B> Anything in particular you'd like to know about, e.g. intent classification or entity recognition?
 <U> I want to know if [rasa](product) works with [duckling](nlu_part)
-    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component Is there anything else I can help you with?
+    <B> For that entity I'd suggest using the rule-based [DucklingHTTPExtractor](https://rasa.com/docs/rasa/nlu/components/#ducklinghttpextractor) component
+    <B> Is there anything else I can help you with?
 ## skip to info on nlu entities
 <U> [entity recognition](nlu_part) please
     <B> [Part 2](https://blog.rasa.com/rasa-nlu-in-depth-part-2-entity-recognition/) of the Rasa NLU In Depth series from our software engineer Tobias is a great tutorial about entity recognition.
 Would you like me to try to recommend a pipeline?